 All of the elements you'll need in a standard workstation also appear in a honeypot.
 The more you can mimic a real environment, the more likely you will trick your hackers.

 - A web-enabled device.
 A computer, tablet, or phone.

 - Applications.
 That device must be able to do real work of some sort.

 - Monitoring.
 Anything that happens on this honeypot is evidence of hacking.
-The device is ringed with alarms and alerts.

 A honeypot is typically isolated from the production portion of the network.
 And it might contain security vulnerabilities attractive to hackers.

 - Exposed vulnerabilities.
 Are you absolutely sure that your data is secure?
 A honeypot allows you to test your setup in real-time.

 - Low investment.
 Basic honeypots don't need a lot of hardware or software.
 You could have them working in minutes.